When was the

-When was the New Testament written?
-The opinions and hypotheses of scholars vary widely.
-Some view it as a collection of fables and myths verbally passed on by storytellers for generations before any written documents were made.
+The opinions and hypotheses of scholars vary widely regarding when the New Testament was written or first recorded.
+Some view it as a collection of fables and myths verbally passed on by storytellers for generations before being recorded.
 Other scholars believe that most of the New Testament was written before the fall of Jerusalem and the destruction of the temple in 70 A.D.

-The apostle John had the distinguished role of collecting all the books written and completing the canonization of the New Testament somewhere between 96 to 99 A.D.
-John was of the Aaronic (Levitical priest) blood line, making him uniquely qualified for the task of finalizing God's written word for man.
+John the apostle had the distinguished role of collecting all the books extant and completing the canonization of the Bible somewhere between 96 to 99 A.D.

-The New Testament was written by, or its writing was supervised by, the chosen apostles of Jesus Christ.
-We can therefore have full faith and confidence that the original Greek text - as preserved in the Byzantine text - is the very Word of God.
+The New Testament was written by, or its writing was supervised by, the chosen disciples of Jesus Christ.
+John, who near the end of the first century A.D. was the last living apostle, was uniquely qualified to canonize the Scriptures as he was of the Aaronic (Levitical priest) blood line.
+We can therefore have full faith and confidence that the original Greek text, as preserved in the Byzantine text, is the very Word of God.

 40 to 41